Biden's top diplomat calls for deeper Japan ties, as China, North Korea cast shadow

-TOKYO (Reuters) - U.S. Secretary of State Antony Blinken on Tuesday called for deeper economic ties with Japan, as he and Defence Secretary Lloyd Austin seek to use their first trip abroad to solidify Asian alliances as a bulwark against China’s assertiveness.
+TOKYO (Reuters) - U.S. Secretary of State Antony Blinken on Tuesday called for deeper economic and security ties with Japan, as he and Defence Secretary Lloyd Austin seek to use their first trip abroad to strengthen Asian alliances in the face of China’s assertiveness.

 Their visit to Tokyo and Seoul is the first overseas outing by top cabinet members of President Joe Biden’s team and follows a virtual summit last week of the leaders the United States, Japan, Australia and India - the Quad alliance.